icpc/ccs-specs/Contest_Control_System_Requirements.md

 ### Licensing

-The CCS must either be freely useable, or must be accompanied by a license granting to the ICPC the non-exclusive, non-revocable, non-transferable rights of use of the CCS both for purposes of evaluation and testing and for use in the ICPC World Finals.
+The CCS must either be freely usable, or must be accompanied by a license granting to the ICPC the non-exclusive, non-revocable, non-transferable rights of use of the CCS both for purposes of evaluation and testing and for use in the ICPC World Finals.
 The CCS may